akeneo/pim-docs/reference/import_export/product-export.rst

 This service ``pim_serializer`` is declared in ``src\Pim\Bundle\TransformerBundle\Resources\config\serializer\serializer.yml`` and uses the Symfony ``Serializer`` class.

-We register several normalizers to normalize any kind of objects into a flat array, these normalizers are defined in ``src\Pim\Bundle\TransformerBundle\Resources\config\serializer\flat.yml``.
+We register several normalizers to normalize any kind of object into a flat array, these normalizers are defined in ``src\Pim\Bundle\TransformerBundle\Resources\config\serializer\flat.yml``.

 As a product may not have values for all attributes, depending on the product, the normalized array will contain different keys, for instance,